Tag Archives: China

 read more

-The Centre for Health Protection (CHP) of the Department of Health today (July 8) reported the latest number of cases of Legionnaires’ disease (LD), and stressed the importance of using and maintaining properly designed man-made water systems, adding that susceptible groups should strictly observe relevant precautions.
+The Centre for Health Protection (CHP) of the Department of Health today (June 9) reported the latest number of cases of Legionnaires’ disease (LD), and reminded the public of the importance of using and maintaining properly designed man-made water systems, adding that susceptible groups should strictly observe relevant precautions.

-From June 30 to July 6, the CHP recorded one community-acquired LD case, involving a male patient, aged 57 with underlying illnesses, who lives in Islands District.
+From June 1 to 7, the CHP recorded one community-acquired LD case, involving a 67-year-old male patient with underlying illnesses who lives in Wong Tai Sin District.

-“Epidemiological investigations are ongoing to identify potential sources of infection, high-risk exposure and clusters, if any,” a spokesman for the CHP said.
+The CHP is conducting epidemiological investigations to identify potential sources of infection, high-risk exposure and clusters, if any.

 Legionellae are found in various environmental settings and grow well in warm water (20 to 45 degrees Celsius).
 They can be found in aqueous environments such as water tanks, hot and cold water systems, cooling towers, whirlpools and spas, water fountains and home apparatus that support breathing.
 People may become infected when they breathe in contaminated droplets (aerosols) and mist generated by artificial water systems, or when handling garden soil, compost and potting mixes.